-The car is a 2010 Ford Escape.
 Driving off road up a steep incline (40-45 degrees), the vehicle came to a halt.
 There wasn't any power going to the tires even though I had the accelerator pedal to the floor.
 The engine rpm would only rev up to about 1200 rpm.
 It felt as if there was a disconnect between the transmission and the engine as there was no power being delivered to the tires.
 The tires did not loose traction or spin either.
 What was especially unsafe about this is that it was extremely hazardous backing down the steep hill I had tried to ascend.
 I was trying to back down slowly by using the brake, but many times the brakes would lock up causing the vehicle to shift and slide sometimes sideways which could have caused the vehicle to roll.
 I tried to go up the hill again to no avail.
 This vehicle is used by the us forest service in which many times the vehicle is required to go of road on forest service roads.
 There is a section in the owner's manual about off road driving, but it makes no mention that the vehicle should not be driven up steep inclines.
-This gas recirculation valve (egr valve) issue occurred Monday, January 31, 2011.

-The vehicle involved was a 2005 Ford Escape.
-Vehicle identification number (VIN) of the vehicle is 1FMYU02Z65_.
 Engine pings (pre-detonation) when outside temp is over 85 degrees and speed is over 40 mph.
 Dealer says no codes are thrown but suggested the latest pcm reflash and injector cleaning at 44,800 miles might solve the problem.
 A $278 charge and no difference.
 No refund since they now tell me this is a maintenance item but the dealership also mentions they've seen a lot of these issues with the new e10 gas in the ozone non-attainment region.
 I explained I do not use e10 since the county in which I reside does not sell e10.
 They suggest trying different gas brands which doesn't help.
 After explaining I have another brand of vehicle with a similar size engine that does not ping, they state Ford needs to do something about this issue.
-The failure date was 06/14/06.

 See all problems of the 2005 Ford Escape.

-The VIN of the problem Escape is 1FMCU93134_.
 2004 Ford Escape, consumer would like reimbursement for the catalytic converter.
 Front and rear catalytic converters plugged.
 The dealer replaced both.
 The egr valve had a hole in it.
-This issue happened on Friday, June 2, 2006.

 See all problems of the 2004 Ford Escape.